snimu/blog/contents/modded-nanogpt-multi-output/article.md

 All but layer 1 (the second layer) reduce the final validation loss, but layer 11 (the 12th layer) reduces it the most, so I chose it.

+One possible explanation for why that is has to do with another aspect of the modded-nanogpt architecture: there are skip-connections between these layers: 6&rarr;9, 4&rarr;10, and 2&rarr;11.
+This means that at layer 11, we effectively pass (a weighted sum of) two layers to the output, which are very far apart.
+Substracting the layer 11 outputs thus effectively substracts the contributions from multiple layers.

+And if the layer representations are very similar between adjacent layers, then that explains why adding more layers together at the output latents doesn't really help: with layer 11, we already have a good representation of all the layers' outputs available for substraction.

 ## Other experiments

 I originally started these experiments trying to overcome the softmax bottleneck.

 > The softmax bottleneck is an effect of the model dimension usually being much, much smaller than the vocabulary size (in our case, 1024 vs. >50,000).
-The language head, which is a single linear layer, must transform the small output latent into the gigantic vocabulary vector in a single step.
-If the intrinsic rank of the output vector is higher than that of the latent vector, this is impossible in a single linear-plus-softmax step.
+Because the expressivity of the latents is much more constrained than that of the final probability distribution, the LLM cannot independently optimize the output distribution for all contexts.
+It must therefore learn to tie multiple contexts&mdash;ideally, very similar ones&mdash;together.
+To do so, it typically "blends" the distributions, making them less crisp.

 A possible mitigation is to increase the output latent dimension more gradually to the vocabulary size, by chaining multiple linear layers.
 However, that's expensive, and multiple linear layers without a residual connection hurt gradient flow.
+Other mitigations include the [Mixure of Softmaxes](https://arxiv.org/abs/1711.03953), [non-linear language heads](https://proceedings.mlr.press/v97/ganea19a.html), or [bilinear](https://arxiv.org/abs/2305.03452) language heads.

+I experimented with a different technique.

 ### First attempt at mitigating the softmax bottleneck